SSE and the Nobel Prize

-Every four years, SSE students have the honor of organizing the official after party for the Nobel Banquet.
+Every four years, SSE students have the honour of organizing the official after party for the Nobel Banquet.
 The extravagant celebration is attended by the laureates and it happens right here at SSE.

 The Nobel NightCap gives students, laureates and academics a chance to mingle after the Nobel Banquet.
 Each year’s NightCap takes on a different theme, which is kept secret until the very last minute.

-The event provides an opportunity for students to organize a memorable evening packed with entertainment, fun and culinary experienses for all the distinguished guests.
+The event provides an opportunity for students to organize a memorable evening packed with entertainment, fun and culinary experiences for all the distinguished guests.

 Bertil Ohlin – Our very own laureate

-Bertil Ohlin was a professor of economics at SSE between 1929 and 1965.
+Bertil Ohlin was Professor of Economics at SSE between 1929 and 1965.
 He was awarded the Prize in Economic Sciences in 1977 for his research on international trade.
-With a lecture hall and a street named in his honor, his legacy remains strong.
+With a lecture hall and a street named in his honour, his legacy remains strong.